 Show Location Usage Icon in the Menu Bar of Mac OS X

-For users who want to know when Mac OS is requesting access and using location data, you can toggle an optional setting that, much like iOS, will display a compass location icon in the menu bar of OS X.
+For users who want to know when Mac OS is requesting access and using location data, you can toggle an optional setting that, much like iOS, will display a compass location icon in the menu bar of Mac OS.

 How to Enable the Location Use Icon in Menu Bar of Mac OS X

-This requires modern versions of OS X, earlier releases do not have a location icon feature:
+This requires modern versions of Mac OS X, earlier releases do not have a location icon feature:

 - Go to the Apple menu and choose “System Preferences”

 - Select “Security & Privacy” and go to the Privacy tab

 - Choose “Location Services” from the left side menu and scroll down in the list to find ‘System Services’, then click on the “Details” button